rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

         'http://localhost:8089/repositories/:repo_id'
 ```

 Notice it looks allot like our *list_repo()* curl example but with
 an "-X DELETE".
 There are four common methods in HTTP transactions

-+ GET, POST, PUT, DELELETE
++ GET, POST, PUT, DELETE

 DELETE does what it sounds like.
 It'll send a "DELETE" method call to
 the API requesting the repository to be deleted.
 Note deleting a record
 via the API is permanent.
 There is no "UNDO"!!!!

 1. Copy *list_repo()* function definition to *delete_repo* after *update_repo*